Roadside bomb kills 12 Afghans including children, UN says

 An American bombardment in Helmand’s Sangin district last week killed 18 people, nearly all women and children, the UN said.

-Afghan civilian casualties in 2016 were the highest recorded by the UN, with nearly 11,500 non-combatants killed or wounded.
+Afghan civilian casualties in 2016 were the highest recorded by the UN, with nearly 11,500 non-combatants killed or wounded.—APP